Steve Burns: Music, film & television career

-Burns worked on material for his first album, Songs for Dustmites, for two and a half years at a small studio in his home in Brooklyn before it was released by PIAS Records in late 2002.
-He started work on the album after he left Blue's Clues in 2002, and it was released in 2003.
+After leaving Blue's Clues in 2002, Burns began working on material for his first album, Songs for Dustmites.
+The album was released by PIAS Recordings in August 2003.
 He posted eleven songs on his webpage and then realizing he needed help with drums and arrangements went to Steven Drozd of the Flaming Lips for advice.
 Drozd assisted Burns with six tracks, Lips bassist Michael Ivins engineered the album, and longtime Lips producer Dave Fridmann produced it.
 One of the songs from the album, "Mighty Little Man", is used as the opening theme for the CBS series Young Sheldon.
 Burns made several appearances on the series beginning in January 2022, playing a Star Trek enthusiast whom the title character meets.

 Burns started a band, Steve Burns and the Struggle, and completed his second album, Deep Sea Recovery Efforts, which was released in 2009.
 Members of the Struggle include Drozd and Ryan Smith of A Million Billion.